When planning to visit VA Manila, please view this important information.

 “To provide quality health care services to eligible Veteran population in the Philippines and provide quality service in support of the VA Regional Office and Social Security Administration activities.”

-VA office has been in operation in the Philippines since the US Veterans Bureau was opened in 1922 (except during the Japanese occupation of WW II), and it is an integral part of the Unites States’ Mission to the Republic of the Philippines.
+The Department of Veteran Affairs (VA) has been in operation in the Philippines since the U.S. Veterans Bureau was opened in 1922 (except during the Japanese occupation of WW II), and it is an integral part of the United States’ Mission to the Republic of the Philippines.

 The OPC is accredited by:

 College of American Pathologist Laboratory Accreditation Program 2011